ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect-a-microservices-murder-mystery.md

 ## And then it crashed!

-In our example it is possible, that one of the participating microservices is producing an error, causing the whole request spanning all microservices to fail.
+In our example it is possible, that one of the participating microservices produces an error, causing the whole request spanning all microservices to fail.
 For investigating these kinds of failures it is important to also get access to the stacktrace providing detailed information.
 Stacktraces in Java can get pretty unwieldy and long, and they happen to hide the most important information at the very bottom.
 We introduce a special `<stackTrace/>` JSON provider, that can be configured to truncate noisy stacktrace frames (e.g. from invocation via reflection), and moves the root cause to the top.
-The `<stackHash/>` JSON provider will create a [short and stable signature][stack-hash] from an exception, so that we can count distinct types of errors and detect new ones easily.
+The `<stackHash/>` JSON provider will create a [short and stable signature][stack-hash] from an exception, so that we can count distinct types of errors, and detect new ones easily.

 {% highlight xml %}
 <stackHash>